Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/object-detection-visualisation/README.md

         kubectl patch deployment ml-pipeline-ml-pipeline-visualizationserver --patch '{"spec": {"template": {"spec": {"containers": [{"name": "ml-pipeline-visualizationserver", "image": "gcr.io/ml-pipeline/visualization-server:0.1.35"}]}}}}' -n kubeflow

  - Install require python packages and libraries in ml-pipeline-visualizationserver if any.
 In this case built-in package in the visualisation server pod is used.
-So installing any python packages is not necessary.
+So installing any new python package is not necessary.

 Open the details of a run.